ethereum/eth2.0-pm/eth2.0-implementers-calls/call_009.md

        * trying to push for cleanups of the spec as well.
 But will take some time, and expecting to have a nice and clean spec by the end of January
     * Question was asked regarding phase0 and phase 1.
 Seeing things, such as placeholders, being added to phase1.
 From a spec implementation point of view, this likely complicates things.
 And if we are going to do phase1 sometime after phase0 we would have learned many lessons and want further changes.
 So, as a general approach, wouldn't it be better to focus on upgradeability and making sure upgradeability of the protocol is solidm and leave the phase1 stuff out?
        * further discussion ensued to address this, specifically with stubbing the data structures in terms of messages that are passed around and gossiped, as well as the structure of the beacon state.
 The idea there is that once we do the upgrade, we don't have to fiddle with that and add special cases.
 Also, beyond these placeholders, we are also trying to avoid any logic other than for phase0.
        * Danny added that there's a balance between trying to figure out what the future holds and trying to reduce the amount of spaghetti code that will be in these clients.
 You don't really get the chance to get rid of logic and get rid of old code as you upgrade a blockchain.
 So it's a bit different than creating most systems.
-So if we know somethings going to be there, perhaps it should be embedded in the data structure.
+So if we know something is going to be there, perhaps it should be embedded in the data structure.
 But maybe we can also make a more informed decision in February.
        * There was further talk that if, before we launch the phase0 beacon chain, we have what looks like beginnings of a robust phase1 spec - then perhaps we should put the data structures in there along with the components of the data structures in there.
 But if it seems like a major unknown, then perhaps we should just pull it out.
 * PegaSys - Ben Edgington [_(26:09)_](https://youtu.be/6trA-5rjZUQ?t=1569)
     * Main focus in on the Stanford Blockchain Conference where they are presenting a paper on bls signature aggregation